|Overall Rating||Liked it!|

 On Snow Feel: The Burton Panhandler is very true to the personality of flat to rocker profiles like this.
-It’s a nice, stable and catch free ride.
-It’s made for powder but it’s easy one footing and flat basing off the chair and flat base down long cat tracks.
+It’s a nice, stable and catch-free ride.
+It’s made for powder but it’s easy to one foot off the chair and flat base down long cat tracks.

 Edge Hold: Not much going on.
 We didn’t get to do much hard snow testing with the Burton Panhandler but this isn’t made for hard snow days.
 It’s only important here and there like in windy mountains when you need to traverse some icy shit that’s blown off at the top to get to the deep stuff a little bit below.
 Be prepared to have the edge want to skid out underneath your feet in those situations.